GraphQL Error Reference

 When working with our GraphQL API, we recommend implementing these error handling practices:

-- Always check for the presence of an errorsarray in the response
+- Always check for the presence of an

-- Implement appropriate retry logic for transient errors (timeouts, service unavailable)
+messageand theextensions.codeto determine the type of error - Implement appropriate retry logic for transient errors (timeouts, service unavailable)

 - Log detailed error information for debugging purposes